Zia-/Ally-gis-code-challenge-Solution/README.md

 #### 1. Filter crowdsourced points based on previous and current dominating acitivity

-Following table will demonstrate conditions where there is a possibility of user being at a Bus Stop. ***Note:*** *According to the activity data, there are only four type of dominating activities: still, on_foot, on_bicycyle, in_vehicle, and none (attribute value is missing).*
+Following table demonstrates all possible combinations of previous and current dominating activity, along with the possibility of user being at a Bus Stop. ***Note:*** *According to the activity data, there are only four type of dominating activities: still, on_foot, on_bicycyle, in_vehicle, and none (attribute value is missing).*

 | previous_dominating_activity | current_dominating_activity | Possibility of being at a Bus Stop |
 | :--------: |:------:| :--------: |